 - Add subtitles to make video social-media friendly.
 We often watch Facebook and Youtube videos without turning the sound on, especially when we’re at work or in public spaces.
 Make sure to provide a viewer with subtitles – this way, a video will be clear and easy to enjoy while sitting in a line, on a bus, etc.

 Successful crowdfunding video examples

 Now that you have all the technicalities broken down, you’re ready to produce your own killer crowdfunding video.
-For business owners who wouldn’t mind taking some inspiration from successful funding campaigns, here are 5 awesome examples of successful crowdfunding videos.
+For business owners who wouldn’t mind taking some inspiration from successful funding campaigns, here are 5 awesome successful crowdfunding examples of videos.

 1. The Coolest Cooler

-The video is a great take at how to explain technicalities in a way where everyone can understand how innovative the product is.
+The video is a great take on how to explain technicalities in a way where everyone can understand how innovative the product is.
 The overall structure couldn’t be simpler – it’s really just a problem-solution video.

-Constant references to real-life applications of the features of the cooler blended with the beautiful nature background and positive images of families, running kids, and happiness – all of this helps a format avoid being a cliche and instead be an effective way to tell The Coolest Cooler’s story.
+Constant references to real-life applications of the features of the cooler blended with the beautiful nature background and positive images of families, running kids, and happiness – all of this helps a format avoid a cliche and instead be an effective way to tell The Coolest Cooler’s story.